Reimagining how Families Find and Connect with Birth Doulas

 About Us

-To eliminate confusion about what name goes with what picture, I turned the drop-down menu of names and bios into a scrolling menu.
+To increase clarity about what name goes with what picture, I turned the drop-down menu of names and bios into a simple scrolling menu.

 Reflections